Deed of change of name: United Kingdom

 In England and Wales, such a deed may be registered in the Central Office of the High Court.
-Deeds so registered are advertised in the London Gazette.
+Deeds so registered are advertised in The London Gazette.
+A deed poll can also be used to change a child's name, as long as everyone with parental responsibility for the child consents to it and the child does not object to it.
 A deed of name change on behalf of a minor must be approved by the Senior Master on behalf of the Master of the Rolls who will take into account the child's best interests.
-A deed poll can also be used to change a child's name, as long as everyone with parental responsibility for the child consents to it and the child does not object to it.

-Registration of deeds is regulated by the Enrolment of Deeds (Change of Name) Regulations 1994, SI 1994/604 (as amended).
+Registration of deeds is regulated by the Enrolment of Deeds (Change of Name) Regulations 1994 (SI 1994/604) (as amended).
 Compared to some other European countries, for example Germany, a name change in the UK is easy and virtually unrestricted regarding choice.

 Registration of a deed of change of name is not a legal requirement in the United Kingdom.
 A standard legal document, with stock wording, filled in by the person making the deed poll, and signed in presence of a witness, carries sufficient legal authority to be recognised.
 The witness need not be a solicitor, but can be anyone over the age of 18 independent of the person changing their name.

 The procedure, requirements and law surrounding the issue in Northern Ireland are similar to those in England and Wales.

 In England, Northern Ireland and Wales, a deed of change of name will not change the name on a birth certificate.
 For instance, when applying for a passport, both the certificate and the deed would need to be presented as documents of identity.
-In Northern Ireland, for children between the ages of two and eighteen years, only one change of forename(s) and one change of surname may be recorded.
+In Northern Ireland, for children between the ages of two and eighteen years, only one change of forenames and one change of surname may be recorded.
 In Scotland, it is also possible to record a change of name on the original birth register entry at the General Register Office.
 However, only one change of forename and three changes of surname are permitted.

-This restriction does not apply to transgender people who have a Gender Recognition Certificate, as a new entry in the Gender Recognition Register bearing one's new name and acquired gender is established by the General Register Office, and all subsequent birth certificates are issued from that Register.
+This restriction does not apply to transgender people who have a Gender Recognition Certificate, as a new entry in the Gender Recognition Register bearing one's new name and acquired gender is established by the General Register Office, and all subsequent birth certificates are issued from that register.